AnIntellectualBeing/Anonymous-Chat/README.md

-# Anonymous Chat - Node.js Chat Application
+# Terminal Whisper - Node.js Chat Application

 Welcome to the Anonymous Chat Node.js Application!
 This simple chat allows users to communicate anonymously in real-time using a terminal.